PythonLinks/Mecrisp-Ice/docs/source/cross-compiler.rst

 , ( w -- ) \ Add a word to target dictionary, this time visible from within the crosscompilation environment.

-allot ( u -- ) \ "Allot" space in the target dictionary by filling in zeros.
+allot ( u -- ) \ Allocate space in the target dictionary by filling in zeros.
+Can be a negative value.

-; \ End a word definition
+; End a word definition

 jmp ( "name" -- )  Add jump opcode to destination label jz  ( "name" -- ) Add conditional opcode to destination label